beauty

 Payback is shown on non-refundable capital only — rental deposit and (if applicable) inventory are refundable and excluded.
 All numbers update live with the tier selection and store size above.

-Korean beauty, aesthetic, and lifestyle trends dominate Gen Z and millennial spending patterns.
+Korean beauty, aesthetic, and lifestyle trends dominate Gen Z and millennial spending.
 The audience is massive and growing every quarter.

 Every product falls in the sweet spot where shoppers buy without hesitation.
 High footfall converts directly — no convincing needed.

-Compact 500–1,500 sqft footprint for high-traffic retail corridors.
+Compact 500–1,500 sqft footprint for high-traffic corridors.
 Maximum visibility, minimum rental overhead, institutional lease terms.

 Every SKU is hand-picked.
 No filler.
-Fresh drops monthly keep the store repeat-worthy — customers know every visit will surprise them.
+Fresh drops monthly keep the store repeat-worthy — every visit will surprise customers.

 FICO / FULL framework: you invest, we run the store end-to-end — staffing, inventory, merchandising, marketing.
 Fully passive.